dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 1/README.md

 ![](2019-05-16-20-37-15.png)

 Similarly the second uplink interface for Tier 0 Logical Router is provisioned as shown below.
-This interface is also connected to the same  VLAN Logical Switch, ("T0UplinkLS") Notice that the Edge Transport Node selection is specifie again; this way the management plane knows where to place the _**STANDBY**_ SR component of the Tier 0.
+This interface is also connected to the same  VLAN Logical Switch, ("T0UplinkLS") Notice that the Edge Transport Node selection is specified again; this way the management plane knows where to place the _**STANDBY**_ SR component of the Tier 0.
 Hence this time Edge Transport Node#2 is selected.

 ![](2019-05-16-20-47-49.png)